What is No Claims Bonus (NCB)?

 How can I lose my No Claims Bonus?

 You will lose your NCB if you make a claim on your car insurance for an accident that was your fault.
+When your insurance provider has to pay out, your no claims bonus is typically reduced by two years.

 If you’re unfortunate enough to be involved in an incident with an uninsured motorist, then you could lose your NCB – it depends on your insurer and their conditions.